 MAKING HIGH-QUALITY SMT SOLDER JOINTS

-Copyright © 1996 - 2010, 2011, 2012 by David Jacks.
+Copyright © 1996 - 2010, 2011, 2012, 2017, 2018 by David Jacks.
 All Rights Reserved.

 INTRO:THE ADVANTAGE OF THRU-HOLE OVER SMT

-Beyond the many obvious benefits of surface mount technology (SMT) over traditional through-hole technology (THT or Thru-Hole), there is one immediately recognizable advantage with thru-hole: the strength of the solder joint.
+Beyond the obvious benefits of surface mount technology (SMT) over traditional through-hole technology (THT or Thru-Hole), there is one immediately recognizable advantage with thru-hole: the strength of the solder joint.

-In a thru-hole assembly, the leads of a component first penetrate through the substrate (some are even clinched on the other side) and afterwards, the lead is soldered.
+In thru-hole assemblies, the leads of a component first penetrate through the substrate (some are even clinched on the other side) and afterwards, the lead is soldered.
 And with plated thru-hole PCB's, the solder wets down inside of the plated hole adding strength to the pad/lead interface.
-It is easy to appreciate why such solder joints provide high expectations for reliability (Figure 1).

 However, with SMT, only the tiny solder joint alone a top of the substrate's surface must provide all of the mechanical connection in addition to the electrical connection.
 Therefore, the quality of a solder joint on SMT assemblies is far more critical than traditional thru-hole solder joints requiring greater attention process parameters when surface mount soldering

-Detailed View of a Through-Hole Soldering JointthruHoleJoint05
+Detailed View of a Through-Hole Soldering Joint

 DOUBLE STANDARD -- QUALITY JOINTS IN PRODUCTION, BUT BAD JOINTS EXCUSED AT THE BENCH

+An old, disappearing paradigm.
 And sitting alongside each soldering iron there was always the ubiquitous spool of solder wire.
 And so it followed that the individual rework bench was a mere snapshot of the assembly line: soldering iron, spool of solder wire, wick, bottle of flux, etc.

 The advent of SMT created a proportional decline in the traditional THT assembly and with it traditional contact soldering iron and solder wire.
 The trend is irreversible.
 Try reflowing a BGA with an iron and solder wire.